 FlipGrid is an easy and engaging tool where students can record short video clips of themselves.
 I’ve used it in the past to have students respond to an assignment or a project.
 One thing I really like about it for this upcoming year is its ability to truly hold students accountable – you can’t copy someone else’s face for your assignment! 🙂 Students can also respond to one another’s ideas on FlipGrid.

 6. Pear Deck

-6. Pear Deck.
-My hope for the year is to be able to do some small group teaching, since my students will be in my classroom on a rotating schedule.
+My hope for the year is to be able to do some small group teaching since my students will be in my classroom on a rotating schedule.
 Of course, my students have to remain in rows, facing forward, so I cannot gather them all around me for my small group instruction.
-This is where I am hoping Pear Deck will come in to play.
+This is where I am hoping Pear Deck will come into play.
 Instead of projecting my Google Slides for the entire class, and thus potentially distracting the part of the class that is completing independent work, Pear Deck will allow me to share my Google Slides on my students’ screens so I can walk them through our instruction more privately.

 7. Boom Learning